From the data center to the daycare center, real estate developers are transforming buildings’ carbon footprint.

 To find an impactful place for sustainability to take root, look no further than the walls surrounding you.
 Buildings and their construction account for 36% of global energy use and 39% of carbon dioxide emissions annually, according to the U.N.
 Environment Program; in the U.S., it’s the same story.

 “Despite being somewhat below-the-radar, energy efficiency is a vital part of decarbonization,” says Energy Analyst Pavel Molchanov.
 “There is a wide variety of demand drivers for building efficiency, including employee health and wellness, energy cost savings, and state or municipal regulations.”
-These factors have most builders seeing green.
-Nearly a third of U.S. construction firms surveyed in 2018 said green, energy-efficient buildings were already a majority of their work, and 45% anticipate it being a majority in 2021, according to Dodge Data & Analytics.
+These factors have most builders seeing green – among homebuilders, 91% report using energy-efficient approaches, with 69% doing so on most of their projects, according to Dodge Data & Analytics.

 Here, we take a look at some interesting green building initiatives that set the pace for innovation.